Drew Monks, MS

 - BS in Ecology and Evolutionary Biology from the University of Michigan (2009)

-I am interested in how invasive species, including the hybrid cattail Typha x glauca and European frog-bit Hydrocharis morsus-ranae affect that ability of wetlands to provide ecosystem services, such as biodiversity, nitrogen, phosphorus, carbon cycling, and recreational activities associated with bird and fish diversity.
-I am currently investigating how various management techniques such as herbicide and mechanical harvest of wetland plants affect wetland ecosystem services, and how, if harvested and collected, Typha can be used as an agricultural fertilizer amendment or to generate energy through combustion in a pellet furnace or anaerobic digestion.
-I aim to apply my knowledge of modeling to investigate nutrient retention benefits that wetlands provide in agricultural watersheds.
+Monks is interested in how invasive species, including the hybrid cattail Typha x glauca and European frog-bit Hydrocharis morsus-ranae affect that ability of wetlands to provide ecosystem services, such as biodiversity, nitrogen, phosphorus, carbon cycling, and recreational activities associated with bird and fish diversity.
+He is currently investigating how various management techniques such as herbicide and mechanical harvest of wetland plants affect wetland ecosystem services, and how, if harvested and collected, Typha can be used as an agricultural fertilizer amendment or to generate energy through combustion in a pellet furnace or anaerobic digestion.
+He aims to apply his knowledge of modeling to investigate nutrient retention benefits that wetlands provide in agricultural watersheds.

 - ENVS 218: Biodiversity and Biogeography